rchapin/hash-generator/README.md

 ## To Include In Your Project

-Either execute a ```maven build install``` if you do not have access to the Internet, or [version 1.0.0 is available via The Central Repository](http://search.maven.org/#artifactdetails%7Ccom.ryanchapin.util%7Chashgenerator%7C1.0.0%7Cjar).
+Either execute a ```maven build install``` if you do not have access to the Internet, or [jars art available via The Central Repository](http://search.maven.org/#search%7Cga%7C1%7Ca%3A%22hashgenerator%22).

 ## Development Environment Set-up

 This project was developed with Eclipse Kepler, but can be compiled from the command line with maven.

-The pom specifies _Java 1.7_, and the project required JDK 1.7 for development.
+The pom specifies _Java 1.8_, and the project required JDK 1.8 for development.

 ### To set up to develop, test, and run from within Eclipse (requires m2e and m2e slf4j Eclipse plugins)